-- 16. Given all the above, and having reviewed your objection, the Home Front Command has decided to reject same and that the apartment located on the ground floor, which is also the top floor on the northeast side of a building in the Jabal al-Mukabber neighborhood in East Jerusalem (coordinates: 712339.3515001), used as a residence by the captioned terrorist and his nuclear family, will be seized and demolished. - 17.
+- 16. Given all the above, and having reviewed your objection, the Home Front Command has decided to reject same and that the apartment located in the Jabal al-Mukabber neighborhood in East Jerusalem (coordinates: 715315.3515039), used as a residence by the captioned terrorist and his nuclear family, will be seized and demolished, as detailed in the Order for Seizure and Demolition including the attachment thereto. - 17.
 The Order shall not be implemented before November 27, 2014 at 12:00 Noon.